When there’s suboptimal vehicle availability in your local market, you could find yourself searching for a new car online.

-Unfortunately, there’s no quick solution to the global semiconductor shortage because there’s so much demand and not nearly enough product.
+Unfortunately, there’s no quick solution to the global semiconductor shortage because there’s so much demand and not nearly enough products.

-We could see domestic companies begin producing these chips in the future, primarily if the shortage extends into its third year.
+We could see domestic companies begin producing these chips in the future.
+This will especially happen if the shortage extends into its third year.
 But that solution isn’t instant and won’t immediately influence production.

-From a consumer standpoint, looking for vehicles in other jurisdictions makes a lot of sense when searching for a specific car with certain features.
+From a consumer standpoint, looking for vehicles in other jurisdictions makes sense when searching for a car with certain features.
 Online shopping makes it easy to search for the car, truck, or SUV you want in neighboring communities before traveling to finalize the purchase.

-Some dealerships will even hold the vehicle for you with a deposit, so you don’t end up traveling only to realize the car has sold before you arrive.
+Some dealerships will even hold the vehicle for you with a deposit.
+This is so that you don’t end up traveling only to realize the car has sold before you arrive.

 It’s possible to arrange the remote purchase of a vehicle, too, and use a car shipping carrier to deliver it to you.
-While there is some risk involved when going this route, as you’ll be buying the vehicle sight unseen, it allows you to extend your search zone.
+Nonetheless, there is some risk involved when going this route.
+Therefore, you’ll be buying the vehicle sight unseen as this allows you to extend your search zone.

-If you’re looking for a particular vehicle with specific features, buying from an out-of-town or out-of-state dealership and hiring an auto transport carrier could be your only option as this supply chain disruption continues.
+If you’re looking for a particular vehicle with specific features, buy from an out-of-town or out-of-state dealership.
+Additionally, hiring an auto transport carrier could be your only option as this supply chain disruption continues.